Mona May

-Mona May is a costume designer who has worked on over 70 movie and television programs.
+Mona May is an American costume designer who has worked on over 70 movie and television programs.
 With her trademark feminine style, using bold colors and feathery boas, May has been designing costumes since 1989.

 May has been hailed by some as "The Queen of 90s Movie Fashion".
 She is best known for her work on Amy Heckerling's teen-comedy Clueless (1995).
 Additionally, she has worked on other popular late-90s and early-2000s films such as Romy and Michele's High School Reunion (1997), The Wedding Singer (1998), A Night at the Roxbury (1998), Never Been Kissed (1999), and Loser (2000).
 In 2008, she was nominated for a Costume Designers Guild Award for her work on Disney's Enchanted (2007).

 Early life

 Mona May was born in India to a German mother and Polish father.
 She grew up in Warsaw and Berlin.
 She then moved to New York City, and later Los Angeles, where she now resides.
 May studied fashion in Paris and New York, and attended the Fashion Institute Of Design and Merchandising in Los Angeles.